 - Is your timezone set correctly in your Settings > General section?

-- Did you remember to click the “Schedule” button after modifying the date/time settings?
+- Did you click the “Schedule” button after editing the date/time?
 For a post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on your server resources, you could experience problems.
-If so, try reducing the number of scheduled items and see if this fixes the issue.
+Depending on your hosting setup, you could experience problems.
+If so, try decreasing the number of scheduled items and see if this solves the issue.

 Queuing Posts For Publishing

-Queue Posts is a free plugin that allows you to queue new posts and pages for publishing later at a specified interval.
+Queue Posts is a free plugin that allows you to queue new posts and pages for later publication.

-When you create a new post or page, you have the option of queuing your post …
+Whenever you create a new post or page, the plugin gives you the option of queuing your post …

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a specific order, or between certain times and intervals …
+This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a specific order, or between specific times and intervals …

 (Queue Posts – Settings)